xkollar/xkollar.github.io/data/posts/2025-12-14-when-you-cant-test-everything.markdown

 ## Exploring

-Now that we have build some basic building blocks, let's try to find answers to some frivolous questions!
+Now that we have these basic building blocks, let's try to find answers to some frivolous questions!

 > Given dataset of size n, what is the smallest number of errors we are